Menu

 • The grant was obtained by corrupt means

-In Loliondo, Tanzania, a hunting reserve was established for use of the Dubai royal family.
+In Loliondo, Tanzania, a hunting reserve was established for use by the Dubai royal family.

 6